Thursday, November 21, 2024

 • Feed the Bees: Provide the bees with a feeder filled with syrup to supplement their food supply, especially during periods of nectar scarcity.

-Caring for Your Bees
+Jason Snyder of Maine on Caring for Your Bees

 Caring for your bees involves regular inspections, feeding, and pest and disease management.
 Here are some of Jason Snyder of Maine’s key aspects of beekeeping maintenance: